Electrical Conversion Help Needed: How Do I Convert Amperes to HP and More?

 Dear Raghu,

-Thanks again for your participation.
-Your posting of the useful links on electrical conversion table is well received.
-With all those beautiful conversion tables provided by you I find it quite difficult if not impossible to do the following exercise and seek your help in just converting :-
+Thank you again for your participation.
+Your posting of the useful links on electrical conversion tables is well-received.
+With all those beautiful conversion tables provided by you, I find it quite difficult, if not impossible, to do the following exercises and seek your help in just converting:

 (1) ampere to HP